sorellabs/struct-type/README.md

 ## Supported platforms

-Refinable is supported in all platforms that support ECMAScript 5.
+struct-type is supported in all platforms that support ECMAScript 5.

 > **NOTE**